-Ranking Liverpool managers in the Premier League era from worst to best
+Ranking Liverpool’s 8 Premier League managers from worst to best

 Liverpool are in safe hands with Jurgen Klopp at the helm, but that hasn’t always necessarily been the case at Anfield during the Premier League era.

-Since Division 1 was given a facelift, the Reds have had eight managers in total, with Greame Souness being the first of a mixed bunch.
+Since Division One was given a facelift, the Reds have had eight managers in total, with Graeme Souness being the first of a mixed bunch.

 8. Roy Hodgson